 Health Issues Will Happen

 This year brought on high blood pressure medication for me.
 There’s no real reason for me to have it, since I follow a pretty healthy lifestyle and am not overweight.
 It seems to be genetic.
 My mom has it and my sister just started having problems with it too.
 I’m on a low dose high blood pressure medication and may have to stay on it for the rest of my life.
-I’m not used to going to doctors often and sure not used to mediations!
+I’m not used to going to doctors often and sure not used to medications!
 This is my first time on anything like that, but it may not be the last.
 I would love to live a healthy lifestyle and avoid doctors as much as possible, but if I need them, I’m very glad they are there.
 I will keep going with my exercise routine and keep moving my body as much as possible.
 I know that’s very important to aging gracefully and if we sit around and don’t get up and move, it will catch up with us in older age.
 I want to be like my parents and still doing pretty well at almost 90!

 Aches and pains are part of life for me now.
 My parents have said that they didn’t get achy until much later in life, but my sister and I are always talking about the fact that we both have aches and pains.
 I have back issues that started 20 years ago, after I turned 40 and then later on hip issues that went along with it.
 So, there’s that.
 Not fun stuff, but we have to go on and make the best of aches and pains.
 I do go to a chiropractor once a month and he’s helped me a lot.
-I’m on several natural supplements that are helping my joints and bones (tumeric, coral calcium, niacin).
+I’m on several natural supplements that are helping my joints and bones (Tumeric, calcium, Vit.
+D).
 I just don’t want to be one of those old ladies who constantly talks about her medical issues.
 That won’t be me!
 I’m sure in 10 more years, there will be more things to come, but I’ll deal with them.